-The RTOS display position register command (see page 94) can be used to get the true position value.
+The RTOS display position register command (see page 86) can be used to get the true position value.
 This includes boards that do not have the RTOS option installed.

 Parameters: Parameter Description Values Home sensor Look for home sensor while moving.
 If found, stop motor and zero motor position counter.
 Y = Look for sensor N = Don't look for sensor Limit sensor (optional) Look for limit sensor while moving.
 If found stop motor.
-Y = Look for sensor (default) N=Don't look for sensor Direction Direction to move the motor. + = Away from home - = Towards home Steps Number or steps to move.
-16-bit: 0 (home) to 65,534 32-bit: ± 2,147,483,646 paRYY+200<CR>
+Y = Look for sensor (default) N=Don't look for sensor Direction Direction to move the motor. + = Away from home - = Towards home Steps Number or steps to move. ± 2,147,483,646 paRYY+200<CR>